Azeko2xo/woodem/doc/sphinx2/source/user/batch.rst

 Batch example
 ==============

-Let us use the :obj:`woo.pre.horse.FallingHorse` preprocessor as the basis for our example; suppose we want to study the influence of the :obj:`pWaveSafety <woo.pre.horse.FallingHorse.pWaveSafety>` parameter, which will vary between 0.1 to 0.9.
+Let us use the :obj:`woo.pre.horse.FallingHorse` preprocessor as the basis for our example; suppose we want to study the influence of the :obj:`dtSafety <woo.pre.horse.FallingHorse.dtSafety>` parameter, which will vary between 0.1 to 0.9.
 This example is shown in `examples/horse-batch <http://bazaar.launchpad.net/~eudoxos/woo/trunk/files/head:/examples/horse-batch/>`_ in the source distribution.

 As exaplained above, we need one file with preprocessor and one file describing how to vary preprocessor parameters.